FQengaj/yuzuUmberto/README.md

 ## Getting Started

-You can Download the Umberto from [here](dist/Umberto For Yuzu.exe).
+You can find and Download Umberto from the dist Folder.
 Thats it you are good to Go.

 ## Useage